Ready for your next lesson?

 You need different approaches for various groups of people.
 We focused here on their familiarity with the company, but it goes deeper than that.
 If you offer different services, the audience is further segmented by the products they want.

-There is no such thing as a “one size fits all” lander.
+There is no such thing as a “one size fits all” landing page.
 You’ll get the most leads by making dedicated landing pages for everyone.

 It’s not as time-consuming as you may think.
 Start with a basic template and customize it for each group.
-With more landers, each with their specific links, it will also be easier to measure results.
+With more landing pages, each with their specific links, it will also be easier to measure results.

 Optimizing Your Landing Page for Humans

-Now you know what a lander should look like and the different kinds of people that will land on them.
-The question now is how the readers want to opt in.
+Now you know what a landing page should look like and the different kinds of people that will land on them.
+The question now is how the readers want to opt-in.

 Well, there are many factors at play.
 Here are a few ways of raising your conversion rate: